ProfessorManhattan/docs-docker/readme-ci/example.md

   - remote: https://gitlab.com/megabyte-space/gitlab-ci-templates/-/raw/master/{{ slug }}.gitlab-ci.yml
 ```

-That is it! {{ pretty_name }} will now run anytime you commit code that matches the parameters laid out in the `remote:` file listed above.
+That is it! {{ pretty_name }} will now run anytime you commit code (that matches the parameters laid out in the `remote:` file above).
 Ideally, for production, you should copy the source code from the `remote:` link above to another location and update the `remote:` link to the file's new location.
-That way you do not have to worry about any changes that are made to the `remote:` file.
+That way you do not have to worry about any changes that are made to the `remote:` file by our team.